krusve/krusve.github.io/_posts/2023-03-13-thesis-impact-of-QC-on-cryptography.md

 ## Summary

-This thesis aims to present a picture of the current state of quantum computing and post-quantum cryptography.
+This article is a summary of my Bachelor thesis and aims to present a picture of the current state of quantum computing and post-quantum cryptography.
 The goal is to answer how quantum computers work to be able to understand why Shor’s algorithm is such a significant threat to